Ilan Manouach: Conceptual comics

 Ilan Manouach holds a BFA from École supérieure des arts Saint-Luc in Brussels.
 Since 2003, he has published more than a dozen books under the catalogue of a small publishing house based in Brussels, :fr:La Cinquième Couche.
 He has curated four anthologies bringing together contributions from artists, critics, lawyers and different professionals of the book industry.
 His work has been described as covering a range of different experimentation within the tradition of comics, from narratives, to rip-offs and appropriations and recently to the invention of a new language, Shapereader.

 His first book, published in 2003, was Les lieux et les choses qui entouraient les gens désormais.
 According to comics critic Thierry Groensteen, « […] It is not surprising that Manouach is also a jazz musician.
 His storytelling is entirely built as a succession of drone sounds, melodic lines, disjunctions, syncopations and improvisations and variations around a main theme ».

 In several later projects such as The Horse-Headed Statue, designed for an international architecture symposium in Greece in 2007, Écologie Forcée, a work commissioned by the :fr:Biennale d'Art contemporain du Havre in 2010 and Both Sides of a Wall, produced for the :fr:Festival de BD à Sierre in 2011, he uses exhibition space as a way to engage the spectator as the reader.
-Along with :fr:Xavier Löwenthal, he is also the director of the anthology Le Coup de Grâce, a book that collects artists' contributions to book's call for the creation of undetermined, deliberately evasive, and irredeemably idiosyncratic narratives.
+Along with :fr:Xavier Löwenthal, he is also the director of the anthology Le Coup de Grâce, a book that collects artists' contributions to the book's call for the creation of undetermined, deliberately evasive, and irredeemably idiosyncratic narratives.

 His books have received support on different occasions from the :fr:Centre National du Livre in France and the French Community of Belgium.
 He is a Fellow and an alumnus of the Koneen Säätiö in Finland.

 He has also contributed to several anthologies, such as :fr:Frédéric Magazine, :Fr:Éprouvette (collection), Glomp and Multitudes and has produced a few commissions for newspapers such as The New York Times and :it:Internazionale (periodico).

 He is known for the unsigned comics appropriations, and the manifestos supplementing these editions.

 He has published illegal appropriations of existing comics, and re-injected the detournements in the book market.